Pontenure

 On the table

-Inns, restaurants and agriturismi offer the typical menus of Piacenza, which always include the PDO cured meats (salumi D.O.P.) and local cheeses, athe famous pasta dishes (tortelli filled with ricotta dressed with butter and sage, pisarei e fasö).
+Inns, restaurants and agriturismi offer the typical menus of Piacenza, which always include the PDO cured meats (salumi D.O.P.) and local cheeses, athe famous pasta dishes (tortelli filled with ricotta dressed with butter and sage, pissarei e fasö).

 The delicious ricotta produced at Valconasso is well known.